 Shy Violet (KN)

-Juniper is the darkest tabby, and the largest of them (well, almost); Matcha is the most likely to be venturing further afield, occasionally followed by her smaller buddy Violet, though Violet and Barley really prefer to cosy up out of the way of people.
+Juniper is the darkest tabby, and the largest of them (well, almost); Matcha is the most likely to be venturing further afield, occasionally followed by his smaller buddy Violet, though Violet and Barley really prefer to cosy up out of the way of people.

 Thorne (KN)